Looking for an effective bed cooling system?

 The latest redesign of bFan delivers more air with less noise.
 The manufacturer says it now has higher static pressure, which allows air to push through the sheets and get into contact with your body for better cooling.

+The bFan comes with a wireless remote control with which you can adjust fan speed.
 Adjusting fan speed reduces/increases airflow and noise level.

 You can place the fan anywhere along your bed.
 The foot of your bed is the best position.
 It allows air to flow smoothly up to your body.